 There were some concerns - I actually nearly fell over - raised by the opposition about emissions reduction.
-I did not think that they cared about that whatsoever because they use every opportunity they can to rebut the purpose or the rationale for having renewable energy or making any kind of transition.
-It is no wonder that there was so much discussion on gas, because it is anything to avoid talking about the transition to a cleaner energy future.
+I did not think that they cared about that whatsoever, because they use every opportunity they can to rebut the purpose or the rationale for having renewable energy or making any kind of transition.
+It is no wonder that there was so much discussion on gas, because they use anything to avoid talking about the transition to a cleaner energy future.
 I just think that needs to be on the record.

-The most recent report in 2024 reports on 2021-22 financial year emissions.
+The most recent report, in 2024, reports on 2021-22 financial year emissions.
 That is the most recent year for which data is available, just to be really clear about that.
 Emissions went up by 5.4 per cent from the year previous.
-This was due to wetter climatic conditions, which caused the land and forest sector to release more emissions, a short-term element that will even out over time in dry years, and, two, transport emissions rising a bit as the COVID lockdowns ended.
+This was due to wetter climatic conditions, which caused the land and forest sector to release more emissions, a short-term element that will even out over time in dry years, and to transport emissions rising a bit as the COVID lockdowns ended.
 We do have to factor in the actual behaviours and habits of human beings.
-I think when you look at that from a scientific and an evidentiary element, then you can see and draw the conclusion rather than saying, 'This happened.
+I think when you look at that from the scientific and evidentiary elements, then you can see and draw a conclusion, rather than saying, 'This happened.
 It must be that things aren't working.'
 That is not correct.
 We know that we were in a different position during that period when the pandemic was here.